 How to discover featured snippets with SEOZoom

-In SEOZoom we have two tools and ways to find out if a domain has keywords that trigger a featured snippet in the specific SERP on Google, and then to check for how many, and which, keywords our site or a competitor’s site is ranked with zero result.
+In SEOZoom we have two tools and ways to find out if a domain has keywords that trigger a featured snippet in the specific SERP on Google, and then to check for how many, and which, keywords our site or a competitor’s site is ranked with any position zero.

 A first method is to enter a project domain and then click on the Keyword Studio section, clicking on the “Zero Results” tab where, precisely, all the featured snippets conquered are listed with an indication of the keyword (and its analysis values, such as search volume, primary intent, SERP features present etc.) and preview boxes of the snippets actually chosen by Google.

 The other solution can be used for all sites (and thus not only for project sites) and consists of launching a domain analysis (i.e., enter a domain in full in SEOZoom’s search box) and then clicking on the drop-down menu of the Keyword tab, where the link for the “Featured Snippets” function is located.
 This opens a page that shows the same information as described before, and then the list of featured snippets conquered by this domain, with an indication of the keyword (and its analysis values) and preview box of the snippets present in SERP.